 Find A Game

 Clients join games by name or ask Photon to find a perfect match.

 Find rooms ...

-- by Random: Matches players randomly.
+- Random: Matches players randomly.
 Optionally fills rooms or distributes players evenly.

-- by Listing: The lobby lists visible rooms to let players pick and join manually.
+- Listing: The lobby lists visible rooms to let players pick and join manually.

 This feature makes asynchronous matchmaking and gameplay possible.

 Read more about how to do this in our persistence guide.

 Whatever happens on one client can be sent as an event to update everyone in the same room.